Thermal energy storage systems are considered one of the most important load displacement techniques,

 or cancellation of customs duties.

-priority of commercial clearances and licenses to manufacturers and suppliers
+- Giving priority entitlements for commercial clearances and licenses to manufacturers and suppliers

 of high-efficiency appliances, and facilitating the procedures.

 to encourage importation and usage of high efficiency appliances.